 When your child is injured

-Your children need to go to a doctor as well and communicate how they feel after the accident or following week.
+Your children need to go to a doctor as well and communicate how they feel after the accident or the following week.
 Even when children feel okay, the symptoms may show up later on.
 The child car seat should be checked and replaced even if there are no visible damages.
 Sometimes there are small cracks that go unseen.

-Pregnant women should also seek a medical evaluation right after the accident, regardless of how they feel.
+Pregnant women should also seek medical evaluation right after the accident, regardless of how they feel.
 They may be at risk of miscarriage, placental abruption, and preterm labor.
 Your medical provider will tell you what’s the best approach to your specific situation.
-Some symptoms pregnant women involved in these accidents tend to experience include:
+Some symptoms of pregnant women involved in these accidents tend to experience include: